Ticker

 11. Get professional help when needed

-Most gastrointestinal problems are easy to deal with, either by way of lifestyle modifications or with the use of supplements.
-However, if the symptoms seem more severe, a visit with a gastroenterologist becomes necessary to rule out any digestive problems, start appropriate treatment, or avoid any future problems.
-Some symptoms that might warrant the help of a professional are chronic or unusual abdominal pain, persistent or severe heartburn, difficulty swallowing, pain when swallowing, persistent hoarseness or a sore throat, feeling of having food stuck in the throat or chest, choking episodes, chronic bloating or gas, persistent vomiting or nausea, chronic constipation, chronic diarrhea, difficulty evacuating the bowels, black or bloody stool, loss of appetite, and unintentional weight loss.
+Some symptoms that might warrant professional help are chronic or unusual abdominal pain, persistent or severe heartburn, difficulty swallowing, pain when swallowing, persistent hoarseness or a sore throat, feeling of having food stuck in the throat or chest, choking episodes, chronic bloating or gas, persistent vomiting or nausea, chronic constipation, chronic diarrhea, difficulty evacuating the bowels, black or bloody stools, loss of appetite, and unintentional weight loss.

 12. Lead a stress-free lifestyle

 Symptoms of depression are often associated with some digestive problems as the GI tract is sensitive to emotions.
 The brain and the gastrointestinal system are connected closely.
 Thus, digestive symptoms like gastric distress, loss of appetite, cramping, etc., could be the result of stress, anxiety, and depression.
-When someone gets upset, the reactions might include a feeling of nausea, loss of appetite, etc. Thus, some gastrointestinal conditions might improve with some therapies to reduce stress or when anxiety and depression are treated.
-Studies reveal that psychologically-based approaches could lead to greater improvement in the digestive symptoms as compared to conventional medical treatments alone.

 Conclusion

-I wish you all the very best in your journey towards better digestive health.
+We wish you all the very best in your journey towards better digestive health.